 are like white blood cells, who can take issue with neurosis in all of its

 forms.
 They are capable of breaking down systematic self-deception; an

 affliction that, due to factors of modern life, will continue to reappear in

 are self-predicating forms of thought.
 To subscribe to an ideology is to practice automated thinking, preprogrammed thinking.
 But this is an inferior form of reason, clouding reality rather than shedding light on it.
 So it leaves the upper hand to the unconscious.
 All societies governed by ideological thought succumb to the archetypes of the unconscious.
-And all people that have a strong ideological conviction become dangerous.
+And all people who have a strong ideological conviction become dangerous.
 One should avoid such people, because they cannot think of their own accord.
 Their consciousness is clouded, which means that they are under the influence of the unconscious.
-In medieval terms, they are likely to become possessed by an “evil spirit”.
+In medieval terms, they are possessed by an “evil spirit”.
 Ideologism is the modern counterpart of historical paganism, where intellectual algorithms

 have been substituted for the transcendent order.
 William S. Lind (2004) says: